Best Black Friday TV deals of 2019: get a television today for less

+The big day may nearly be over, but the Black Friday TV deals are still coming thick and fast, and they're set to keep rolling into the weekend and Cyber Monday on December 2.

-Now that the Black Friday sales weekend is underway, there's no shortage of Black Friday TV deals to choose from – with retailers like Amazon, Walmart, Currys, John Lewis, and Best Buy all plunging prices across a wide range of TV brands, and the discounts only set to continue as we approach Cyber Monday and beyond.
+So far there's been no shortage of brilliant Black Friday TV deals to choose from, with retailers like Amazon, Walmart, Currys, John Lewis, and Best Buy cutting prices left, right, and center.

-Whether you're angling for a state-of-the-art 8K QLED TV for big-screen movies, or as cheap an OLED TV as you can muster, to watch the best Netflix shows in HD, you're certain to find a decent Black Friday TV deal in the guide below.
-With retailers attempting to shift old stock to make room in their warehouses for new models – 2020 TVs being on their way – there are some fantastic price cuts bringing all kinds of mid-range and high-end televisions to more affordable levels.
+In the US, we've seen lots of great TV deals, from discounts on budget-friendly TCL 4K TVs to Sony's stunning OLED Bravia TV, and everything in between.
+Meanwhile, Uk buyers have been treated to astonishingly cheap Philips Ambilight TVs, as well as fantastic price cuts on Now TV streaming passes.

 When is Black Friday and Cyber Monday 2019?

-Traditionally, Black Friday is the first Friday after Thanksgiving in the US, when retailers begin the holiday shopping season.
-This year it falls on November 29, with Cyber Monday on December 2.
+Black Friday is here!
+Traditionally it falls on the first Friday after Thanksgiving in the US (that's today), when retailers begin the holiday shopping season.
+Cyber Monday falls on December 2 this year, with deals expected to roll through the weekend.
+Aside from TV deals, there's lots of tech, gaming, appliances, and computing deals, so keep checking out best Black Friday deals hub for the latest.

-But deals start flooding in long before this, so it's a good idea to bookmark this page (along with our best Black Friday deals hub), and keep checking back for the latest deals.

-In the US, Walmart is leading the Black Friday pack; its sale includes record-low prices on top brand TVs like Samsung, LG, Vizio, Philips, and more.
+All the biggest retailers have been fighting neck and neck to bring you the best Black Friday TV deals this year.
+In the US, Walmart has been leading the Black Friday pack; its sale includes record-low prices on top brand TVs like Samsung, LG, Vizio, Philips, and more.

-A huge number of TCL TVs have seen price cuts across the board, too – while Samsung's 65-inch Q60 QLED has been given an $800 discount at Amazon, bringing the price down to just $997.99 for an absolute bargain.
+One of the best deals we've seen was on Samsung's 65-inch Q60 QLED, which has been given an $800 discount at Amazon, bringing the price down to just $997.99 for an absolute bargain.

-In the UK, EE has blown other deals out of the water by offering a free 43-inch Toshiba 4K TV when you buy a Samsung or Huawei handset.
-Currys' incredible £1000 discount on this 65-inch LG E9 OLED quickly ran out of stock (understandably), but the UK retailer still has plenty of good TV deals you can find below – with a Google Nest Mini thrown in for just £10 with every TV purchase.
+In the UK, Curry's incredible £1000 discount on this 65-inch LG E9 OLED quickly ran out of stock (understandably), but the UK retailer still has plenty of good TV deals you can find below – with a Google Nest Mini thrown in for just £10 with every TV purchase.

 Black Friday TV deals (UK)